Arizona’s Mysterious Signs!

 That’s not a child, it’s a hat!
 Either way, we bought tho amazingly wrinkled souvenir T-Shirts and a glass as well:

 Now, a few years later, I was cleaning out some cabinets and I heard my wife Alex say:

 Since she wasn’t part of the “Thing”, she didn’t realize we owned this commemorative glass!

 Here’s a short video that extols its virtues:

 Well, what kind of question was that?
 How could I possible get rid of this fine piece of art!

 Now, in fairness, New Mexico was also filled with many signs enticing us to stop and buy a variety of things, like these Pueblo Indian Kuchinas, available to purchase right on the continental divide:

 Yes, there were also many signs for knives and guns as well…we didn’t stop, perhaps exhausted by the mystery of “The Thing.”

 This cross-country trip offered up many adventures, like Arizona’s “Dust Devils”:

-Let me know if you’ve see “The Thing” up close yourself!
+Leave a comment and if you like this story, feel free to share on social media and let me know if you’ve see “The Thing” up close yourself!